zphuc/CarND-Path-Planning-Project/README.md

    (3) to return back to the middle lane to increase the chance of lane changing, and/ or increase the car speed to relax the traffic.

-##### 3. Path Generation (lines 316-412)
+##### 3. Trajectory Generation (lines 316-412)

-  Refer to the "Project Walkthrough and Q&A" classroom, the last two points of the previous path (lines 325-350) and the three points at further distance of 30m, 60m, 90m with its lane (lines 351-363) are used to generate path of the target car.
+  Refer to the "Project Walkthrough and Q&A" classroom, the last two points of the previous path (lines 325-350) and the three points at further distance of 30m, 60m, 90m with its lane (lines 351-363) are used to generate trajectory of the ego car.
 The coordinates are transformed to the local car coordinates.

-  The path are generated under spline implementation.
+  The trajectory is generated under spline implementation.
 Then the position on 30m ahead are calculated for car running.